Abengs84/tavling/README.md

 - "Tiden är ute" confirmation after countdown

 ### Scoring System
-- Standard Questions (1-9):
+- Standard Questions (1-8):
-  * Fixed points for correct answers
+  * 1 point for correct answers
   * No points for incorrect answers

-- Final Year Question (Question 10):
+- Final Year Question (Question 9):
-  * Proximity-based scoring
-  * 10 points for exact match
+  * 2 points for exact match only
-  * -1 point per decade difference from correct year
+  * No points for incorrect answers
+  * For players tied at 8 points, proximity to correct year is used as a tiebreaker
-  * Examples:
+  * Example:
-    - 1606 = 10 points (exact match)
+    - If Player A and Player B both have 9 points:
-    - 1610 = 9 points (4 years off)
+    - Player A guesses 1800 (4 years off)
-    - 1620 = 8 points (14 years off)
-    - 1650 = 5 points (44 years off)
-    - 1706 = 0 points (100 years off)
+    - Player B guesses 1810 (6 years off)
-  * Helps differentiate tied players based on historical knowledge
+    - Player A wins the tiebreaker due to closer guess
+    - Note: No additional points are awarded for proximity

 ## Installation